Murder of James Zappalorti

-James Patrick Zappalorti (1945 – January 22, 1990), a disabled veteran of the Vietnam War, was the victim of a highly publicized, fatal gay-bashing attack on Staten Island, New York.
+James "Jimmy" Patrick Zappalorti (September 29, 1945 – January 22, 1990), a disabled veteran of the Vietnam War, was the victim of a highly publicized, fatal gay-bashing attack on Staten Island, New York.
 The murder led to increased efforts to pass a statewide hate crime law, which was ultimately enacted in 2000.

 Biography

 Born in Brooklyn, Zappalorti moved to Staten Island in 1950, his family settling in the Charleston neighborhood.
 The family ran a stained-glass business whose clients included approximately 30 churches on the island and others as far away as the West Coast and Canada.

 After attending Our Lady Help of Christians School in Tottenville, Zappalorti attended Tottenville High School, but dropped out before graduating in order to enlist in the United States Navy on November 27, 1962.
 His mother signed the parental consent form (necessary because he was not yet 18 years old), after his father refused to do so.

 Zappalorti served as a seaman aboard the USS Henrico, which saw action in the Vietnam War.
 He was placed on disabled status and honorably discharged on April 5, 1965, after a nervous breakdown from a traumatic incident in which he was assaulted by some shipmates and his partner was killed.